 - Supervisor’s name, postal address, email, and telephone number

-- Student’s name, postal address, email, and telephone number
+- Student’s name, thesis title/research topic, postal address, email, and telephone number

 - Student’s graduation date, if applicable